-Terry Yanofsky has been a director of Reitmans (Canada) Limited, a Canadian based retailer listed on the TSX, since August 2019.
+Terry Yanofsky has been a director of Reitmans (Canada) Limited ("Reitmans"), a Canadian based retailer listed on the TSX, since August 2019.
 On May 19, 2020, Reitmans obtained an initial order from the Superior Court of Québec to seek protection from its creditors under the Companies' Creditors Arrangement Act (the "CCAA").
-On September 28, 2021, the Québec Superior Court issued an extension of the stay of proceedings pursuant to the CCAA until January 28, 2022.
+On September 28, 2021, the Superior Court of Québec issued an extension of the stay of proceedings pursuant to the CCAA until January 28, 2022.
+On January 4, 2022, Reitmans obtained a sanction order from the Superior Court of Québec for the company's plan of arrangement under the CCAA.
+Under the plan of arrangement, Reitmans will distribute an aggregate amount of \$95 million to its creditors in full and final settlement of all claims affected by the plan of arrangement, including an initial payment of up to \$20,000 per claim plus, if applicable, a pro rata distribution of the remaining balance of the settlement amount.